brigadecore/kashti/docs/developers.md

 This will push a copy of the Docker image into your Minikube docker registry and then install the chart.

-Then, use `brig proxy` to start a tunnel to the Kashti pod inside your cluster.
+Then, use `brig dashboard` to start a tunnel to the Kashti pod inside your cluster.